Seneca-ICTOER/OPS245/docs/A-Labs/lab7.md

 In this section, you will learn how to configure an SSH server and restart the ssh service for an existing VM.
 You will also learn how to configure, restart, and use SSH in order to create secure connections between your Linux machines (host as well as VMs).

-### Part 1: Confirming sshd service is Running on VMs.
+### Part 1: Confirming sshd service is Running on VMs

 **Perform the following steps:**

 Some tasks in this part of the investigation **require you to be connected to Seneca's VPN**.

 - Install the package openconnect
 - Run the following command as root (or with sudo): `openconnect --protocol=gp studentvpn.senecapolytechnic.ca -b`
 - This should prompt you for your username and password (you could also put the user name in the command with -p)
 - You'll know it is working if you check your ip address and see something in the 10.0.0.0/8 range.
 - To disconnect, as root (or with sudo): `killall openconnect`

 Once you have connected to the VPN with either method you may continue